earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/04-numpy-arrays/exercises/2018-08-01-numpy-arrays-03-manipulate-summarize-plot-numpy-arrays.md

 With two-dimensional arrays, you need to specify to both a row index and a column index.

-The example below is an two-dimensional array with 2 rows and 3 columns.
+The example below is a two-dimensional array with 2 rows and 3 columns.

 ```python
 precip_2002_2013 = numpy.array([[1.07, 0.44, 1.5],